-The fair values of the Class B LP Units are based on the traded value of the Units (Level 1).
+The fair value of the Class B LP Unit is based on the traded value of the Unit (Level 1).

 (b) Financial Risk Management

 The REIT's activities expose it to a variety of financial risks.
 The main risks arising from the REIT's financial instruments are market and liquidity risks.
 The following is a description of those risks and how the exposures are managed: